Psoriasis is a skin disease that causes red, itchy scaly patches, most commonly on the knees, elbows, trunk and scalp.

-- Get educated.
-Find out as much as you can about the disease and research your treatment options.
-Understand possible triggers of the disease, so you can better prevent flare-ups.
-Educate those around you — including family and friends — so they can recognize, acknowledge and support your efforts in dealing with the disease.
+Get educated.
+Find out as much as you can about the disease, and research your treatment options.
+Understand possible triggers of the disease so that you can better prevent flare-ups.
+Educate those around you — including family and friends — so that they can recognize, acknowledge and support your efforts in dealing with the disease.

-- Find a support group.
-Consider joining a support group with other members who have the disease and know what you're going through.
-You may find comfort in sharing your experience and struggles and meeting people who face similar challenges.
+Find a support group.
+Consider joining a support group with other members who have the disease.
+Some people find comfort in sharing their struggles and meeting people who face similar challenges.
 Ask your doctor for information on psoriasis support groups in your area or online.

 Preparing for an appointment

 You'll likely first see your family doctor or a general practitioner.
 In some cases, you may be referred directly to a specialist in skin diseases (dermatologist).

 Here's some information to help you prepare for your appointment and to know what to expect from your doctor.